Greatcthulhu13/Cthulhus-Setup-Script/README.md

 # To Install:

-1. Download 'setup.sh'
+1. Download '[INSERT OS HERE]setup.sh'
-2. Make the script executable by running 'chmod +x setup.sh' in the terminal.
+2. Make the script executable by running 'chmod +x [INSERT OS HERE]setup.sh' in the terminal.
-3. Run the script with ./setup.sh in the terminal
+3. Run the script with ./[INSERT OS HERE]setup.sh in the terminal

 # Programs and Tools